ubc-cirrus-lab/caribou/INSTALL.md

 ## AWS Account Access

 To run the framework, you need an AWS account and the necessary permissions to create and manage the required resources.
-The `docs/iam_policy.json` file lists the required permissions for any user wanting to interact with a deployed framework.
+In [IAM Policies](docs/iam_policies.md) we list the required permissions for any user wanting to interact with a deployed framework.

+The fastest way to set up the necessary permissions is to [create a new AWS user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) under your account with the necessary permissions and use the access key and secret key to [login the AWS CLI](https://docs.aws.amazon.com/signin/latest/userguide/command-line-sign-in.html) of this user to interact with the framework.

 ## Setup AWS Environment